What do we treat?

 Following a physician’s diagnosis our program can begin and your road to addressing the many variables that could be contributing to your issue will begin.
 We work to understand your symptoms and overall health and develop a personalized treatment plan that will work for you.

 MYTH: MY ONLY TREATMENT OPTION IS THE LITTLE MAGIC PILL SEEN ON THE TV COMMERCIALS.

-Fact: While common oral medications such as Viagra, Levitra, Staxyn, and Cialis are assumed to be the only line of defense against ED because they are front and center on television commercials, they are not the only treatment option available for erectile dysfunction.
+Fact: While common oral medications are assumed to be the only line of defense against ED because they are front and center on television commercials, they are not the only treatment option available for erectile dysfunction.
 Oral medications, while touted as the magic pill by many men with ED, can also have unpalatable side effects.
 Oral medications are often the first place that men begin when it comes to treating ED and increasing blood flow to the penis, but there are other non pharmaceutical approaches such as our Electrohydraulic Shockwave therapy coupled with a holistic approach to your health and wellness.
 Many men feel a less invasive approach is well suited to them depending on a number of physical and medical factors.
 We work with you to develop a plan that is personalized to your needs and overall health.

 MYTH: ERECTILE DYSFUNCTION ONLY AFFECTS MEN